 The SPCA of Upstate NY: We adopted our sweet pup Zoe from the SPCA of Upstate NY in Queensbury, and have been doing what we can to give back ever since.
 We drop off newspapers for them to use to line the cages for the dogs and cats still waiting for homes, and we donate cat and dog food when they are running low.
 We also go back and visit with Zoe on occasion and they are always so happy to see her and know that she is doing well.
 Adopting Zoe was one of the best decisions we’ve ever made, and we proudly tell everyone who asks that she came from the pound in hopes of inspiring others to rescue animals from the SPCA!
 (Our awesome cat Hercules also came from a rescue organization, so we are big fans of the ‘adopt don’t shop’ initiative!)

 Project: Cameron’s Story: ‘Project: Cameron’s Story’ is a local non-profit that collects new books for parents to read to their premature babies in the NICU.
 These books are distributed to NICUs in hospitals throughout our region and help parents and families to bond with their babies, even if they are unable to hold or touch them.
-The past two years, I’ve coordinated the book drive here at Mannix to collect books for ‘Project: Cameron’s Story,’ and I plan to continue doing so in the future!
+The past three years, I’ve coordinated the book drive here at Mannix to collect books for ‘Project: Cameron’s Story,’ and I plan to continue doing so in the future!
 Books are small things that can make a big difference, especially in the lives of children and families going through a challenging time.
 I’m proud to play even a small role in helping to bring preemies and their families comfort and happiness through reading.